Muterra/doc-golix/spec.md

 **Quick note:** Why not elliptic curves first?
 Basically, development resource allocation.
 There was a reasonably large amount of thought put into this decision, and I stand by it.
 We need a prototype that works and is suitably secure for alpha testing.
 ECC is a very high priority for the production standard.
 If you want to discuss this further, please [get in contact directly](mailto:badg@muterra.io).

 **Quick note 2:** Why not an AE/AEAD block mode?
 The added complexity doesn't make sense in this application.
 Dynamic bindings don't use symmetric encryption, and everything else is non-malleable.
-There's already a hash, and a signature, on top of the existing non-malleability, for MEOC records.
+There's already a hash, and a signature, on top of the existing non-malleability, for GEOC records.
 CTR is very simple, which makes it much harder to screw up.

 **Quick note 3:** Investigating alternative stream ciphers is on our long-term horizon, as are highly-performant (symmetric only) one-to-one pipes.
-For now, the best route for performant streams is to use Muse to negotiate secret keys for lower-level transport sockets (etc) directly between hardware.
+For now, the best route for performant streams is to use Golix to negotiate secret keys for lower-level transport sockets (etc) directly between hardware.

 ### CTR vs SIV